 The evolution of dental rotors in time is tightly related to the history of the dental drill as an instrument.
 There are so many dental accessories at the moment, that it’s hard to imagine that once, there were only a few options when it came to good dental equipment.
 So, we decided to present you a short history of the evolution of dental instruments in general and dental rotors in particular.

-In order to understand how we got to the modern dental parts of thedental equipment, you have to know that scientists found evidence of dentistry being practised in the Indus Valley Civilization as far back as 7000 BC.
-At the time, the first dentists were trying to cure tooth related disorders with bow drills operated, perhaps, by skilled bead craftsmen.
+In order to understand how we got to the modern dental parts, dentist tools drill of the dental equipment, you have to know that scientists found evidence of dentistry being practiced in the Indus Valley Civilization as far back as 7000 BC.
+At the time, the first dentists were trying to cure tooth-related disorders with bow drills operated, perhaps, by skilled bead craftsmen.
 It might not have been the most pleasant experience for the patients, but it was a wonderful invention for that time, as the reconstruction of this ancient form of dentistry demonstrated that the methods used were compelling.
 Archaeologists found cavities of 3.5 mm depth with concentric groovings, that indicate the use of a drill tool.

 The age of those teeth has been estimated at 9000 years – that’s how old the first dental equipment was.
 In later times, people started using mechanical hand drills.
 Just as most hand drills, they were kind of slow, with speeds of up to 15 rpm, but they were the first type of dental drill that served as a base for later improvements.
 In 1864, a clockwork dental drill named Erado was invented by the British dentist George Fellows Harrington.

 So we got the high-speed air drill, so popular amongst dentists at the moment.
-It is a wonderful experience for both doctors and patients, especially that combined with modern types of anaesthesia, the high-speed dental drill is really efficient in treating a lot of dental problems.
+It is a wonderful experience for both doctors and patients, especially that combined with modern types of anesthesia, the high-speed dental tools drill is really efficient in treating a lot of dental problems.